Martha Terry

 Features editor

-Born and raised in East Anglia, Martha has ridden since she was eight, initially with the Essex & Suffolk branch of the Pony Club and going on to event up to intermediate level.
-She is currently enjoying producing a six-year-old ex-hurdler, Mac, who she believes might need someone better and braver than her to do him justice in eventing.
+Martha is currently enjoying producing a seven-year-old ex-racehorse, Mac, who she believes might need someone better and braver than her to do him justice in eventing.
+She enjoys jumping, hacking and fitness work.

 -